Atmospheres of Rocky Exoplanets: INTRODUCTION

 While speculation on the nature of planets around other stars goes back for centuries, exoplanet science is a young discipline, having begun in earnest only in 1995 with the discovery of the hot Jupiter 51 Pegasi b \citep{mayor1995jupiter}.
 The 26 years since this discovery have seen rapid improvements in instrumentation and observing techniques.
 These improvements have in turn led to major advances in our understanding of planet formation, the abundance of different planet types around different stars, and the atmospheric compositions of gas-rich planets very different from those in the solar system.
 Thanks to a combination of ground- and space-based observations, we now also know of hundreds of planets that have around the same radius as Earth \citep{batalha2013kepler}.
 Most of these planets are distant from the solar system, but a handful of them are close enough to allow more detailed characterization.
 Some of them may host life.

 \begin{marginnote} \entry{Hot Jupiter}{A gas giant planet that orbits close to its host star and hence has an extremely hot atmosphere.} \end{marginnote}

-Since the first exoplanet discovery, it has been clear that eventually, technological advances would allow us to study the atmospheres of these low-mass planets.
-In anticipation of this, an ever-increasing amount of theoretical attention is now devoted to predicting the composition, circulation, chemistry and climates of rocky exoplanets.
-In just the last few years, the very first observational constraints on rocky exoplanet atmospheres have also begun to emerge, and major new steps forward are expected in the near future.
+Since the first exoplanet discovery, it has been clear that technological advances would eventually allow us to study the atmospheres of these low-mass planets.
+In anticipation, increasing theoretical attention is now devoted to predicting the composition, circulation, chemistry and climates of rocky exoplanets.
+In the last few years alone, the very first observational constraints on rocky exoplanet atmospheres have also begun to emerge, and major new steps forward are expected in the near future.

 The motivation for studying rocky planets around other stars is immense.
 Despite everything we have learned from Earth, Mars and Venus, it is not possible to create a general theory of atmospheres by studying a handful of objects, each of which is very different from the others.
 Earth, in particular, is unique.
 No other solar system planets have surface liquid water or, to the best of our knowledge, life.
 Why is this the case?
 What determines the distribution of water and other volatiles on rocky planets generally?
 When do rocky planets retain atmospheres, and why?
 How does a planet's chemistry affect its evolution, including its chances of developing a detectable biosphere?
 All these questions were speculative until recently, but in the next few years we will be able to tackle them directly.